 Android or iOS: Which Mobile OS Fits Best with IBM i?

-by Joe Pluta and Shannon O'Donnell
+October 2, 2012 Joe Pluta and Shannon O'Donnell

 The Web may be on every desktop, but smartphones are in everyone’s pockets, from truck drivers to forklift operators.
 If you’re not already developing Web and mobile applications, chances are you will soon.
 Joe Pluta (Pluta Brothers Design) and Shannon O’Donnell (IBM i App Store) take you through the benefits of developing applications from IBM i on either the Android and iOS platforms.
 (Editor’s note: Joe and Shannon, by the way, are speaking on Android and iOS development, respectively, at the upcoming IBM i DevCon conference.)